 Photography, like painting, is all about composition!
-Learn from the Masters’ paintings on display at the National Gallery of Art, via Zoom!
+Learn from paintings and photographs via Zoom!

 Whether you have a new iPhone 12 Pro Max, or even an iPhone 11 or 10, join us for a motivating, 2-hour hands-on workshop via Zoom to learn how to take great photos with your iPhone.
 Topics include: an introduction to the basic (and advanced) photographic functions of your phone; how to use little know features to drastically improve your photography; and an overview of the most important rules of composition and how/why they affect your photos.